Amazon Fintech Notification Design

 My Main Takeaways

 User mental models drive great design.
 The best designs work with how people already think, not against them.
-When I really understood how users behave, I could create solutions that felt natural instead of forcing them to learn something completely new.
+Understanding how accountants naturally track responsibilities and deadlines helped me design notification patterns that fit their workflows instead of forcing new mental models.

 Design is about balancing trade-offs.
-It's figuring out how to balance user needs with technical feasibility and business constraints.
-I've learned that advocating for users while understanding real-world limitations is what makes design truly impactful.
+Impactful design balances user needs and constraints.
+I've learned that advocating for users while understanding real-world limitations wroking with engineering and PM teams is what makes design truly impactful.